-New software bricked my iMac — how my data backup system allowed me to recover | Photofocus
+New software bricked my iMac — how my data backup system allowed me to recover

 My iMac (Retina 5K 27”) completely crashed after installing DJI Pro Assistant software.
-Here’s how I recovered from the crash along with three important lessons everyone should take away from my experience.
+Here’s how I recovered from the crash along with three important lessons about having a backup system everyone should take away from my experience.

 The cause